saiteja12-g/saiteja12-g/README.md

 🔭 I’m currently working with **LLMs, RAG models, Machine Learning and Deep Learning models, Software Development and Robotics**

-👨‍💻 All of my projects are available at [https://saiteja12-g.github.io/saitejag.github.io/](https://saiteja12-g.github.io/saitejag.github.io/)
+👨‍💻 All of my projects demos are available at [https://www.youtube.com/@saitejagilukara4744](https://www.youtube.com/@saitejagilukara4744)

 💬 Ask me about **Machine Learning, Deployment of AI models with AWS and GCP, Deep Learning, Robotics**